spirali/nelsie/docs/guide/layout.md

 # Layout

-Nelsie uses a layout system that is based on the Flexbox system and adds some extra features.
+Nelsie uses a layout system that is based on the Flexbox and Grid system and adds some extra features.

 The central element of the Nelsie layout system is the _Box_.
 A box is a rectangular area on a slide that has a position and size.
 A box can contain other boxes or content (a text or an image).